SINCROgroup/Hierarchical-Learning-Based-Control-for-Multi-Agent-Shepherding-of-Stochastic-Autonomous-Agents/README.md

-# Hierarchical Reinforcement Learning for Multi-Agent Shepherding of Non-Cohesive Targets
+# Hierarchical Learning for Multi-Robot Shepherding of Stochastic Autonomous Agents: From Design to Experiments

 This repository contains the source code and demonstration videos associated with the paper: